Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Decomposed linear dynamical systems

-As with any dictionary learning procedure, there is a fundamental ambiguity in the scale of the model parameters and coefficients.
-We therefore constrain each column of $\bm{D}$ to have unit-norm, and each dynamical system $\bm{f}_l$ to have a unit operator norm.
-These constraints can be applied by adding constraints to the optimization.
-Practically, the added constraints change the gradient step into a projected gradient step, where we re-normalize $\bm{D}$ and $\bm{f}_l$ after each update.
+As with any DL procedure, there is a fundamental ambiguity in the scale of the model parameters and coefficients.
+We therefore constrain each column of $\bm{D}$ to have unit-norm via the projection $\prod_{C_D}$.
+Note that this update rule is appropriate in both the continuous and discrete time cases.

+For the dynamics we start with the discrete case.
+For each $\bm{f}_m$, the gradient can be computed as

+A similar ambiguity with the latent projection $\bm{D}$ occurs between the scale of $\bm{f}_m$ and $\bm{c}_t$, so we impose the constraint that each $\bm{f}_m$ has a unit spectral radius.
+This constraint is applied at each optimization iteration and in practice transforms the gradient descent to a projected gradient descent.

-The full algorithm is presented in Algorithm~\ref{alg:cap}.
-Learning of the continuous operators follows a similar algorithm, with the one difference being that the gradient step over each $\bm{G}_l$ must be computed through the matrix exponential (see Algorithm~\ref{alg:ctmt}) and that we find it easier to replace the strict constraint over the operator norm with a looser regularization over the Frobenius norm.
-Namely, the gradient will be with respect to the cost
+Parameter updates for updating the continuous operators can be similarly derived over the gradient of the term involving the matrix exponential of $\sum_l\bm{g}_lc_{lt}$.
+Thus the derivative must be computed through the matrix exponential (see Algorithm~\ref{alg:ctmt}), and we find it easier to replace the strict constraint over the spectral radius with a looser regularization over the Frobenius norm $\|\bm{g}_l\|_F^2$.